Disposing of Old Paper Records

 - Contact Robin Kenefick, Coordinator for Duplicating Services at x25266 to arrange to have your records secured pending on-site disposal.
 Two totes dedicated to secure records disposal are maintained in the Duplicating area.

-C. Can't I just use SCSU Recycling to dispose of non-official records?
+C. Can't I just use SCSU Recycling to dispose of non-official paper records?

-NO! - To be safe, Records & Information Management recommends that all non-official records be shredded in a secure manner.
+NO! - To be safe, Records & Information Management recommends that all non-official paper records be shredded in a secure manner.

 For questions regarding SCSU Recycling, please contact: Heather Stearns